 Previous Congresses have recognized that it is irresponsible even to threaten a catastrophic default.
-This bill would create a crisis of its own by making daily life more difficult and expensive for Americans- everything from college to childcare, healthcare, and putting food on the table.
+H.R.
+2811 would create a crisis of its own by making daily life more difficult and expensive for Americans-everything from college to childcare, healthcare, and putting food on the table.